fbpx

 • Support legislation allowing greater flexibility in federal funding programs for multimodal options incorporating highway and transit elements.

-• Enable greater flexibility for businesses as they offer health care coverage to their employees.
+• Enable greater flexibility for businesses as they offer healthcare coverage to their employees.

 • Support workforce development efforts to assist hospitals with the national healthcare workforce shortage.